-TO BE HELD DECEMBER 11, 2013
+TO BE HELD DECEMBER 13, 2017

-The Board of Directors of American Realty Investors, Inc. (the "Company," or "we" or "us") is soliciting proxies to be used at the 2012 Annual Meeting of Stockholders (the "Annual Meeting").
-Distribution of this Proxy Statement and a Proxy Form is scheduled to begin on November 7, 2013.
+The Board of Directors of American Realty Investors, Inc. (the "Company," or "we" or "us") is soliciting proxies to be used at the Annual Meeting of Stockholders following the fiscal year ended December 31, 2016 (the "Annual Meeting").
+Distribution of this Proxy Statement and a Proxy Form is scheduled to begin on November 14, 2017.
 The mailing address of the Company's principal executive offices is 1603 LBJ Freeway, Suite 800, Dallas, Texas 75234.